 A systematic procedure of grounded theory as outlined by Charmaz (2014) was used to analyse the data.
 In accordance with a theoretical sampling approach, data were gathered strategically, analysing previous data before gathering more.
 From preliminary analysis, categories, themes and commonalities emerged which then influenced subsequent selection of participants and questions asked in interviews.
 It was intended that this approach would reinforce and bring to ‘saturation’ point the most prominent themes.
 Saturation is a process itself guided by the researcher’s developing theoretical understanding and reached when ‘new data no longer sparks new insights’ (Charmaz, 2008, p.106).

 Two stages of coding were employed with the aim of developing a theory.
 Initial coding aimed to identify provisional distinct concepts.
 Gerunds (verb forms which function as nouns, for example, ‘ reading’) and in vivo coding were employed at this initial stage (Glaser, 1978).
 In vivo coding is the incorporation of the participants’ original phrases and ensures the participant’s meaning is preserved.
 The constant comparative method was used at this point of analysis to form links and observe differences between categories, firstly at different points within the same transcript and then across the data set, between different interviews.
 The second stage of analysis comprised focused coding, producing higher order codes from the initial codes which hold more significance or emerge more frequently in the data.
-At this stage, there is a theoretical advancement of the analysis, as the codes are given a conceptual definition which lifts them from being merely a ‘descriptive tool’ to a means of synthesising the data (Charmaz, 2008, p.98).
+At the third , there is a theoretical advancement of the analysis, as the codes are raised to main, then core categories which lifts them from being merely a ‘descriptive tool’ to a means of synthesising the data (‘with abstract power, general reach, analytic direction, and precise wording’ (Charmaz, 2008, p.98)).
 Memo writing was used to guide the interpretation, and to provide an audit trail of the decision-making process (Tweed & Charmaz, 2012).
 A model was finally produced which illustrated the relationship between the formed categories (Figure 1:Emerging Framework).

 Results

 Analysis identified one core category and five key categories (Figure 1).
 The core category, ‘The corrosion of good work: an ethos in decline’ refers to participants’ sense of demoralisation and its effects on their professional values and integrity.
 The first key category, ‘Cultural change’ refers to the staff perception of change within the CMHT with an increased emphasis on regulation, performance management and proceduralisation.
-In response to the conflict experienced by professionals and the anxieties it generates, three key categories: ‘Caring clinicians and uncaring managers’, ‘Contesting professional spaces’ and ‘Disconnection and isolation’.
-The fifth key category, ‘Consequences’, describes the impact of the working culture.
-These categories were interpreted through a psychodynamic understanding of organisational behaviour, in keeping with the researcher’s epistemological position.
+In response to the conflict experienced by professionals and the anxieties it generates, three key categories: ‘Caring clinicians and uncaring managers’, ‘Confusion regarding professional roles and ‘Disconnecting and isolating’.
+The fifth key category, ‘Staff departing and increasing risk for clients’, describes the impact of the working culture.
+Psychodynamic ideas, particularly the notion of ‘social defenses’, were useful in making sense of the data.
 Psychodynamic ideas are relevant to explore groups and organisations, as many aspects of team working can be shaped and explained by unconscious group processes and ‘social defences’ (Obholzer, 1994).
-Although there is a difference in the epistemological positions of a psychodynamic approach and grounded theory, Anderson (2006, p.331) maintains they are a ‘well-suited partnership’ and demonstrates how they can be combined effectively in the interpretation of qualitative data.
+Grounded theory is similarly useful for studying ‘individual processes, interpersonal relations, and the reciprocal effects between individuals and larger social processes’ (Charmaz, 2008, p.83).
+Anderson (2006, p.331) maintains they are a ‘well-suited partnership’ and demonstrates how they can be combined effectively in the interpretation of qualitative data.

 Figure 1.
 Emerging Framework